-- 8. Shareholders should note that it is possible that, pursuant to requests made by Shareholders of the Company under section 527 to 531 of the Act, the Company may be required to publish on a website a statement setting out any matter relating to: (i) the audit of the Company's accounts (including the auditor's report and the conduct of the audit) that are to be laid before the Annual General Meeting; or (ii) any circumstance connected with an auditor of the Company ceasing to hold office since the previous meeting at which annual accounts and reports were laid in accordance with section 437 of the Act.
-The Company may not require the Shareholders requesting any such website publication to pay its expenses in complying with sections 527 or 528 of the Act.
-Where the Company's auditor not later than the time when it makes the statement available on the website.
-The business which may be dealt with at the Annual General Meeting includes any statement that the Company has been required under section 527 of the Act to publish on a website. - 9.
-A corporation which is a member can appoint one or more corporate representatives who may exercise, on its behalf, all its powers as a member provided that no more than one corporate representative exercises powers over the same share. - 10.
+Notice of Annual General Meeting

+- 10. A corporation which is a member can appoint one or more corporate representatives who may exercise, on its behalf, all its powers as a member provided that no more than one corporate representative exercises powers over the same share. - 11.
 In the case of joint registered holders, the signature of one holder will be accepted and the vote of the senior who tenders a vote, whether in person or proxy, shall be accepted to the exclusion of the votes of the other joint holders.
-For this purpose, seniority shall be determined by the order in which the names stand on the register of members in respect of the relevant joint holding. - 11.
-Copies of the following documents will be available for inspection at the Company's Registered Office, 50 Bedford Square, London WC1B 3DP, during usual business hours on any weekday, Saturdays and public holidays excepted, from the date of this notice until the date of the Annual General Meeting and at the place of the Annual General Meeting for 15 minutes prior to and during the meeting: - copies of the service agreements under which Directors of the Company are employed by the Company or its subsidiaries; - copies of letters of appointment of the Non-Executive Directors; - ★ a copy of the Articles of Association of the Company; and - the terms of reference of the Audit Committee, the Remuneration Committee and Nomination Committee of the Board.
+For this purpose, seniority shall be determined by the order in which the names stand on the register of members in respect of the relevant joint holding. - 12.
+Copies of the following documents will be available for inspection at the Company's Registered Office, 50 Bedford Square, London WC1B 3DP, during usual business hours on any weekday, Saturdays and public holidays excepted, from the date of this notice until the date of the Annual General Meeting and at the place of the Annual General Meeting for 15 minutes prior to and during the meeting: - copies of the service agreements under which the Executive Directors of the Company are employed by the Company or its subsidiaries: - copies of letters of appointment of the Non-Executive Directors; - a copy of the Articles of Association of the Company; and - the terms of reference of the Audit Committee, the Remuneration Committee and Nomination Committee of the Board.